sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=1xuNNJaALGA&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy in question employs the Super Trend indicator, which is a technical analysis tool designed to identify potential buy and sell signals.
-Here's a structured summary of the strategy and its performance:

-### Strategy Overview:
-1. **Indicator Construction**:
+1. **Themes**:
-   - The Super Trend indicator calculates a median price by averaging the high, low, and close prices of each candle.
+   - Super Trend indicator as a trading tool.

+2. **Trading Products**:
+   - S&P 500 (used for backtesting).

+3. **Indicators**:
-   - Bands are added above and below this median line using a 10-period lookback to determine their position.
+   - Super Trend indicator: calculates the median price of a candle and adds bands above and below the median price using a 10-period lookback period and three times the average true range.
-   - These bands have a width of three times the average true range (ATR), creating relatively wide boundaries to account for volatility.

-2. **Entry/Exit Rules**:
+4. **Strategy Details**:
-   - A buy signal is generated when the closing price crosses above the previous value of the Super Trend indicator.
+   - Buy signal: close of a bar crosses above the previous value of the Super Trend indicator.
-   - Conversely, a sell signal occurs when the closing price crosses below the previous value.
+   - Sell signal: close of a bar crosses below the previous value of the Super Trend indicator.

-### Performance Metrics:
-- **Backtesting Results**: When applied to the S&P 500, the strategy yielded an annual gain of nearly 6% across 38 trades.
-- **Trade Breakdown**:
-  - **Winning Trades**: 11 out of 38, resulting in a win rate of approximately 29%.
-  - **Losing Trades**: 27 out of 38, indicating more losses than wins.

-### Key Observations:
-- The strategy relies on the higher average profit from winning trades to offset the numerous losing ones.
-This suggests that while most trades lose, the winners are significant enough to contribute positively to overall returns.
-- The use of three times ATR for band width likely increases signal frequency but may also lead to more whipsaws (quick price reversals), potentially affecting reliability.

-### Considerations:
-- **Market Conditions**: The strategy's effectiveness may vary depending on market trends.
-Strong uptrends might yield fewer, more reliable signals, whereas choppy markets could increase false signals.
-- **Risk Management**: With a high number of losing trades, the strategy requires careful risk management to mitigate potential drawdowns and ensure sustainability.

-### Conclusion:
-The Super Trend strategy is a trend-following approach that uses median price bands and ATR for volatility measurement.
-While it offers decent annual returns, its low win rate highlights the importance of larger profits from successful trades.
-Traders considering this strategy should evaluate their risk tolerance and assess its suitability across different market conditions.
+5. **Backtest Performance**:
+   - Example shown on screen with a trade example of 44%.
+   - Backtesting on S&P 500 resulted in 38 trades with annual gains of almost 6%.

+6. **Conclusions**:
+   - Not all trades are successful, but the strategy shows potential for consistent gains based on backtesting results.
 </details>

 <details>